-The increase for the three months ended March 31, 2022 in research and development revenue - other is a result of revenue associated with our Takeda and BMS Collaboration Agreements.
+The increase for the three and six months ended June 30, 2022 in research and development revenue - other was a result of increases in the revenue associated with our BMS Collaboration Agreement.

-For more information about our prior and current collaboration agreements, please see Note 3 "Research and Development Agreements" to our unaudited consolidated financial statements for the three months ended March 31, 2022, included in this Quarterly Report on Form 10-Q.
+For more information about our prior and current collaboration agreements, please see Note 3 "Research and Development Agreements" to our unaudited consolidated financial statements for the three and six months ended June 30, 2022, included in this Quarterly Report on Form 10-Q.